titu120/b2b-commerce/README.txt

 = Upgrade to Pro =

-For advanced features like quote management, product inquiries, and bulk calculator, upgrade to B2B Commerce Pro.
+For advanced features like quote management, product inquiries, and bulk calculator, upgrade to B2B Commerce.
 Contact us for pricing and licensing information.

 == Installation ==